 Yes, it is.
-Under the eBay Global Shipping Program, buyers and sellers can receive real time updates on the status and location of their package thanks to a Global Tracking number assigned to the package while in the shipping center.
+Under the eBay Global Shipping Program, buyers and sellers can receive real-time updates on the status and location of their shipment thanks to a Global Tracking number assigned to the package while in the shipping center.

 Does eBay Global Shipping Program handle return processes?

 Unfortunately, eBay GSP doesn’t handle any of the returns processes. eBay sellers must deal with such issues themselves.

 Joining the program is free for sellers.
 However, some other eBay seller fees might apply.
 Buyers are charged all the costs associated with shipping the item.

 Is eBay global shipping available all over the world?

 No, it’s not.
 There are currently 106 eligible countries (internal or domestic shipping) however, with shipping exclusions.